PlayStation Portable homebrew: Half Byte Loader

 Half Byte Loader (also known as HBL) is an open source software project that aims at loading homebrew for PlayStation Portable handheld console through user-mode exploits.
 It does not provide any mechanism for loading official games or ISO images.
 HBL was built from scratch to be easily portable to any user-mode exploit.
 The project was created and started by m0skit0 and ab5000.

 It is currently maintained by wololo.

 HBL was created initially for the Medal of Honor Heroes exploit.
 An alpha version was released as open source by m0skit0 and ab5000 in November 2009, which ran very simple homebrews.
 When the Patapon 2 demo exploit was found and leaked, wololo joined the project and proposed to port HBL to this new exploit.
 The AdvancedPSP forums, which hosted the project, were shut down by the hosting and the project moved to wololo/talk forums. wololo also created a new public SVN repository for HBL at Google Code.
 Other PSP hackers such as Davee and neur0n joined in to help the development of this port.
 HBL for Patapon 2 passed to beta version, and can be considered the first useful HBL version, released in March 2010.
 HBL was subsequently ported to several other user-mode exploits, and also served as base for other projects, like the PRO CFW project.

 HBL was also ported to run on Sony PlayStation Vita's PSP emulator with very little modifications.
 This project was named Vita HBL (VHBL) and was uploaded to HBL's public repository by wololo in March 2012.

 Latest CFW

-Nowadays, the most used and recent PSP CFWs are PRO, LME and ARK-4.
+Nowadays, the most used and recent PSP CFWs are PRO, LME and ARK-4/ARK-5 (the latter two are the latest).

-Exploits called cIPL and Infinity allow the user to permanently run a previously installed CFW (like PRO, LME and ARK-4) on a PSP, i.e., after restarting the PSP, the previously installed CFW remains activated without the user having to do any previous step.
-In ARK-4's case, it is also possible to install and use all of its features on the PSP's internal flash memory, allowing the user to remove the Memory Stick.
+Exploits called cIPL and Infinity allow the user to permanently run a previously installed CFW (like PRO, LME and ARK-4/ARK-5) on a PSP, i.e., after restarting the PSP, the previously installed CFW remains activated without the user having to do any previous step.
+In ARK-4 and ARK-5's cases, it is also possible to install and use all of its features on the PSP's internal flash memory, allowing the user to remove the Memory Stick and a savedata folder related to the CFW itself ("ARK_01234").